Lunette

-A lunette (French lunette, "little moon") is a half-moon shaped architectural space, variously filled with sculpture, painted, glazed, filled with recessed masonry, or void.
+A lunette (French lunette, 'little moon') is a crescent- or half-moon–shaped or semi-circular architectural space or feature, variously filled with sculpture, painted, glazed, filled with recessed masonry, or void.

 A lunette may also be segmental, and the arch may be an arc taken from an oval.

 A lunette window is commonly called a half-moon window, or fanlight when bars separating its panes fan out radially.

-If a door is set within a round-headed arch, the space within the arch above the door, masonry or glass, is a lunette.
+If a door is set within a round-headed arch, the space within the arch above the door, masonry or glass is a lunette.
 If the door is a major access, and the lunette above is massive and deeply set, it may be called a tympanum.

 A lunette is also formed when a horizontal cornice transects a round-headed arch at the level of the imposts, where the arch springs.
 If the top of the lunette itself is bordered by a hood mould it can also be considered a pediment.

 The term is also employed to describe the section of interior wall between the curves of a vault and its springing line.
 A system of intersecting vaults produces lunettes on the wall surfaces above a cornice.
 The lunettes in the structure of the Sistine Chapel ceiling inspired Michelangelo to come up with inventive compositions for the spaces.

-In the Neoclassical architecture of Robert Adam and his French contemporaries like Ange-Jacques Gabriel, a favorite scheme set a series of windows within shallow blind arches.
+In the Neoclassical architecture of Robert Adam and his French contemporaries such as Ange-Jacques Gabriel, a favorite scheme set a series of windows within shallow blind arches.
 The lunettes above lent themselves to radiating motifs: a sunburst of bellflower husks, radiating fluting, a low vase of flowers, etc.

-Flemish painter Giusto Utens rendered a series of Medicean villas in lunette form for the third grand duke of Tuscany, Ferdinando I, in 1599–1602:
+The Flemish painter Giusto Utens rendered a series of Medicean villas in lunette form for the third grand duke of Tuscany, Ferdinando I, in 1599–1602.